swan-io/docs/MIGRATION-MANIFEST.md

 ### Statuses page — model: `docs/users/concepts/user/statuses.mdx`
 One Mermaid `flowchart` + one definitions table per status machine; diagram nodes and table rows must agree.
 Backticked statuses are real GraphQL enum values (verify per §10 schema checks, never against diagrams/prose).
 Node styling: start grey `#D4D3D5`, final-status subgraph amber `#fffdf4`, canceled red.
 Access/side-effect caveats go in an admonition after the table. **Deprecated enum values** get one prose line under the table ("The `ConsentStatus` enum also includes `CredentialRefused`, which is deprecated…") — never a table row, never a diagram node.

 Page shape (settled 7 August 2026; Accounts complies): H1 → one-line lede → a single `## Statuses {#anchor}` section holding the diagram and table.
+EXCEPTION (codified 13 August 2026): an auxiliary table or reason-code list tightly coupled to ONE status may be a second h2 on the same page (precedents: `account-holders/verification-statuses.mdx` requirements table, `identifications/statuses.mdx` invalid reason codes).
 Pages tracking several machines use one named h2 per machine, and any page-level overview flowmap gets its own h2 — never left headingless under the H1.
 No API sequence diagrams on statuses pages: a flow diagram lives on the page that owns the flow (the concept sub-hub or the flow's leaf concept, e.g. `accounts/concepts/onboarding/index.mdx`, `accounts/concepts/memberships/inviting.mdx`), with a one-line cross-link from the statuses page.
 Cards' legacy "Status flow"/"Status definitions" split predates this rule and is retrofitted during the Cards pass (DOC-1880).

 ### Dual-path guide (Dashboard + API)
 Three pages, always: